nordic-institute/X-Road/doc/Architecture/arc-sec_x_road_security_architecture.md

 ### 17.2 Operational Monitoring

 Operational monitoring collects data about request exchange between Security Servers.
-The data includes, but is not limited to, the following information:
+The data includes, but is not limited to:

   * ID-s of the client and the service
   * various attributes of the message read from the message header